 Students intending to major in Business Administration with an emphasis in Hospitality Management must first secure the approval of the Faculty.
 Those following the Certificate Program must complete at least 76 credit hours in faculty requirements.
 Students entering as Sophomores must complete a minimum of 106 credits of 200-level courses.
-Students entering as Freshmen must complete a minimum of 136 credits, of which 106 credits must be in 200level courses.
+Students entering as Freshmen must complete a minimum of 136 credits, of which 106 credits must be in 200-level courses.
 Those following the Diploma Program must complete at least 88 credit hours in faculty requirements.
+Students entering as Sophomores must complete at least 88 credit hours in faculty requirements.
 Students entering as Sophomores must complete a minimum of 118 credits of 200-level courses.
 Students entering as Freshmen must complete a minimum of 148 credits, of which 118 credits must be in 200-level courses.